 Their role is to support, encourage and, if necessary, challenge teachers and facilitators to engage with their conflicts with open-minded curiosity and to move with and through the challenges any conflict presents.
 Our hope and intention, as an association, is to transform our relationship with conflict, to befriend it and become skilled participant facilitators of our conflicts and thereby enrich our relationships with our selves, with our colleagues and especially with the participants at our workshops and events.

 To help with this we have a growing collection of conflict facilitation micro-practices for both association members and complainants to use.
 Some are movement based, drawn from our Movement Medicine practice, others are from different paradigms and use modalities other than movement.

 We find that most conflicts can be facilitated using these techniques.
 We also have a small team of experienced, external facilitators to call on in exceptional circumstances where extra support is needed.

 There are all sorts of causes of conflict.
 It may happen between student and teacher, facilitator and participant, or between colleagues.
 Whatever the reason, if you are in conflict, and you need support, please do contact the Conflict Transformation Guardian as above.

 MMA teachers and facilitators endeavour to offer Movement Medicine with the highest level of respect, integrity and service.
-We are committed to a Code of Ethics that lays down professional and ethical standards for our work and it is our intention and our hope that you will have a positive experience.
+We are committed to a Code of Ethics that lays down professional and ethical standards for our work and it is it is our intention and our hope that participants will have a positive experience.